mitchlloyd/mitchlloyd.github.io/_posts/2024-08-08-perspective-on-names.md

 this concept stating that a good routine name "speaks to the problem rather than the solution".
-Naming methods and functions from the caller's perspective may seem like a stylistic choice at first but the practice improves the quality of abstractions in a code base.
+Naming methods and functions from the caller's perspective may seem like a stylistic choice at first but the practice improves the quality of abstractions in a codebase.

-## Hide implementation details - member and method names
+## Hide implementation details of objects and methods

 An obvious way to use the wrong perspective when naming is to reveal the inner workings of some object or function.
 Consider the following example where EMF